ArshiaKSabet/pricing-component-with-toggle/README.md

 ![Design preview for the Pricing component with toggle coding challenge](./design/desktop-preview.jpg)

 ## Welcome! 👋
-**To do this challenge, you need a basic understanding of HTML, CSS and JavaScript.**
+**To do this challenge, you need a basic understanding of HTML, CSS and React.**

 ## The challenge